alessandra3747/MRI_Brain_Scan_Analysis/README.md

 - 🎛️ Interactive filters for image types and categories

 Designed for technical and non-technical audiences in the healthcare field.

 ---

-## 🎯 Project Goals

-This project demonstrates skills in:

-- 🧠 Processing medical imaging data at scale
-- 🧬 Extracting structured data from raw `.jpg` inputs
-- 🛠️ Building a clean and maintainable backend in FastAPI
-- 🌍 Integrating a modern React-based frontend
-- 📊 Communicating insights via interactive dashboards in Power BI
-- 🔗 Bridging ML, backend, and BI into one cohesive solution

----